balfieri/aws/README.md

 <p>
-Then one or more instances are started as clones of the master_inst and the remote run.sh script is executed within the ./run directory and its stdout/stderr are redirected to ./results.out.
+Then one or more instances are started as clones of the master_inst and the remote run.sh script is executed - as ec2-user - within the ./run directory and its stdout/stderr are redirected to ./results.out.
 As a convenience to your run.sh script, a file called index.out in the ./run directory is created with just the launch index id from the 'ec2-metadata -l' command output.